Law - International Human Rights Law

 Internationally recognised postgraduate diploma allowing specialisation in International Human Rights Law.

-The Postgraduate Diploma in Arts in International Human Rights Law is available on both a full and part-time basis over a 1 or 2 year period.
-Lectures are held in the evening time to allow those who are working or have other day time commitments during the day to pursue the programme.
+The Postgraduate Diploma in Arts in International Human Rights Law is available on a full-time basis over a one year period.
+Lectures are held in the evening time to allow those who are working or have other daytime commitments.

 Relative work experience may also be taken into consideration.